ajaoooluseyi/flask-ums/README.md

 # flask-ums

+### Description
+This is a REST Api built with Flask.
+It is a User management system with CRUD operations.

+_Instructions to run_
 On the terminal execute the below command to create the projects' working directory and move into that directory.